blitu12345/blitu12345.github.io/README.md

 Binary classification problem, based on information about Titanic passengers task is to predict whether a person on titanic survived or not.General description and data are available on [Kaggle](https://www.kaggle.com/c/titanic).
 Prediction of likelihood of survival of passengers and obtain an accuracy of 81.34%,within top 7%.Used several models like Logistic Regression,SVM and Decision tress,but after performing data analysis and feature extraction its seems RandomForest Classifier results performed well on all evaluation metrics.Code can be found [here](https://github.com/blitu12345/kaggle/tree/master/titanic).

-### The Cab Service
-Contest held on [hackerearth](https://www.hackerearth.com/challenge/competitive/machine-learning-indiahacks-2017/), aimed to help company predict the trip fare amount using modern Machine Learning approaches.Code can be found [here](help company to predict the trip fare amount)

-### House Prices: Advanced Regression Techniques

-House Prices: Advanced Regression Techniques is a knowledge competition on Kaggle.
-This is a regression problem: based on information about houses we predict their prices.
-General description and data are available on [Kaggle](https://www.kaggle.com/c/house-prices-advanced-regression-techniques).
-Used Supervised Learning methods to predict Boston house prices.
-With ensemble modelling and feature engineering my model was finally able to predict prices with high confidence.

 ### Loan Prediction
 To help Indessa Bank identify default members(unable to satisfy terms of loan).We were provided with dataset containing 1 lakh members detail and with 45 features each.While developing my model, i have applied feature engineering, statistical test (like chi-square test ,t-test and Pearson correlation),visualisation techniques(box plot,scatter plot,histogram and bar chart) and finally applied some fine ML algorithms(Logistic Regression,Random Forest and XGBoost).I was able to secure a rank within top 4% of users.Code canbe found [here](https://github.com/blitu12345/-Bank-Fears-Loanliness)